kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 This presents a problem for metric analysis, as the metric collection happens in independent processes each having separate memory.

 In the case of a ReplicaSet, Prometheus can be configured to attach an unique label, typiacally called _pod_ to the metric for each separate pod.
-The issue can then be solved by summing up the metric in Grafana across the label, as in the example below adding up the individually exposed
+Prometheus then tracks the metric of each pod as separate time-series, which can be aggregated by Graphana at query level.
-metric _wdqmsapi_nwp_nr_downloads_total_ on which a _rate_ is calculated before.
+The example shows how a rate is calculated on the individually exposed metric _wdqmsapi_nwp_nr_downloads_total_ which are then aggregated across labels.

 {% highlight Grafana %}
 sum(irate(wdqmsapi_nwp_nr_downloads_total[$__rate_interval])) by (file_type,period_type)